computer-lab/computerlab.io/README.md

 2. `cd` to `computerlab.io`, and install dependencies with `npm install`.

-3. Start a development server with `hexo server`.
+3. Install `hexo-cli`, and start a development server with `hexo server`.
+The site will be browsable at [localhost:4000](http://localhost:4000).

 4. To deploy live, simply push to master.
 The [Travis](https://travis-ci.org/) continuous integration server will build the site and deploy it to s3.
 The